octocloudlabs/supercharge-docs/docs/ray/index.md

 # Understanding Codespaces

-In this section, you'll be learning how to customize your workspace to your needs, you'll also learn a little about the structure of how we create our own courses and how to use a great tool called [CodeTour]( https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).
+In this section, you'll learn how to customize your workspace to your needs, you'll also learn a little about the structure of how we create our own courses at LinkedIn Learning.
+You'll also learn how to use a great tool called [CodeTour]( https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).

 ---